Checking account definition

-A checking account is a type of bank account designed to help people keep their money safe while giving them easy access to the funds via regular deposit and withdrawal transactions.
-People can quickly spend money or pay bills from their checking accounts using debit cards, writing a check or via an electronic fund transfer without having to carry around large quantities of cash.
+A checking account is a type of bank account that allows the account owner to make deposits and withdrawals.
+People can quickly spend money or pay bills from their checking accounts using debit cards, writing a check or via an electronic fund transfer.

 What a checking account is used for